sandiegopython/pythonsd.org/content/posts/2013-01-25_a-year-in-review.md

 companies or the Python Software Foundation.
 We have another two lined up too.
 We had about thirty people last night for our regular meetup.

 We have had lots of help.
-The other two Davids, Bharad, Trey, Paul and Kim have been awesome.
+The other two Davids, Bharad, Trey, Paul and Kim and many others have been awesome.
 Our sponsors really care about the San Diego tech scene.
 The Ansir Innovation Center has been extremely generous letting us host our events at their location.
 Most of all though, the attendees have been fantastic.
 I know for a fact that a few people have landed great jobs because of San Diego Python.
 Hopefully the next year is just as good as this one.